Professional Programs for Psychology Students

 Industrial relations (IR) or human relations (HR)

 - Industrial and human relations are interesting fields for psych grads who enjoyed industrial/organizational psychology.
+The University of Toronto has a comprehensive listing of schools offering IR and HR degrees.

 - Here is information about the MIR (Master's of Industrial Relations) degree offered at Queen's.